 ECON 330 Labor Economics

 Theory of labor supply and demand.
 Theory of human capital.
 Compensation issues, wages, fringe benefits, minimum wage.
 Unions and collective bargaining.
 Employment and unemployment, measurement issues, labor force participation, full employment, immigration.
 Income distribution, discrimination.
 Prerequisites: ECON 101 and ECON 102.

 ECON 335 Industrial Organization

-ECON 340 Economics of Professional Sports
+ECON 340 Economics of Sports 1

 Economic analysis of the professional spectator sports industry.
 Sports fans as consumers.
 Teams as profit-maximizing firms.
 Athlete labor markets.
 Economics of sports and media.
 Sports leagues as cartels.
 Stadium subsidies.
 Sports anti-trust policy.
-Prerequisite: ECON 102, BUAD 284 or SSCI 224.
+Prerequisites: ECON 102, BUAD 284 or SSCI 224.

-ECON 341 Economics of Professional Sports 2
+ECON 341 Economics of Sports 2

 ECON 350 Environmental Economics

-The study of the economic aspects of environmental issues such as water and air pollution, global warming, and deforestation, in a microeconomic framework.
+The study of the economic aspects of environmental issues such as water and air pollution, global warming and deforestation, in a microeconomic framework.
 Possible consequences of economic activity on the environment.
 Design of policies meant to foster economic development along with environmental protection.
 Benefit-cost analysis.
 Optimal use of natural resources.
 Prerequisite: ECON 102.